-The Dream Big Club will be operated by Garfield Campus Student Services team members, including academic and career counselors and classified staff in the Counseling and Welcome Centers.
+The Dream Big Club at the Verdugo Campus will be operated by Garfield and Verdugo Student Services team members, including counselors, classified staff, and Peer Mentors.
 The project will be overseen by the Associate Dean of Student Services.
-An advisory group will be comprised of team members from Noncredit ESL, Noncredit Business Division, the Garfield Student Success Center, DSPS, GCC Cares, Career Education, and anyone else interested in supporting Garfield students to graduate, transfer to Verdugo, transfer to University, and accomplish their long-term goals.
+An advisory group will be comprised of team members and student workers from both credit and noncredit.